pesto-students/exercise-day-2-segment-2/README.md

           });
         });
       ```

+- This is an integration test
+- Not a unit test since we are making a network call
+- Not an E2E test since no part of the UI is tested

 **4) Below are 2 snippets of code which achieve the same functionality.
 Which snippet of code is better testable and WHY?**